DistendedDev/inventory-interactions/README.md

 # Quick Repair Mod (Fabric)

-A configurable mod that allows you to repair items by right-clicking in the inventory
+A simple, configurable mod that allows you to repair items by right-clicking in the inventory

 ### Features

+* fully configurable
 * unit repairing
 * item combining
-  * doesn't currently combine enchantments
 * item naming
-* more coming soon...

-### Status

-* not yet released
+* shapeless crafting
-* if you want to test it, please feel free to clone the project yourself
+* more comming soon... feel free to suggest!

+to be released soon